Are we seeing the end of ECOWAS? – DW – 07/22/2024

 Saani believes that despite its many challenges, ECOWAS remains the most viable union to foster both economic growth and political stability in West Africa.

-In addition to seeking "to unite all the countries within the West African subcontinent under one economic umbrella," ECOWAS also still holds a certain amount of "military leverage to restore some level of security within the subregion," he told DW.
+In addition to seeking "to unite all the countries within the West African subcontinent under one economic umbrella," ECOWAS also still holds a certain amount of "military leverage to restore some level of security within the subregion," he said.

-Saani highlights that when Sierra Leone and Liberia faced security crises over their civil wars, ECOWAS deployed troops to help tackle those situations.
+Saani pointed out that when Sierra Leone and Liberia faced security crises over their civil wars, ECOWAS deployed troops to help tackle those situations.

-Owusu shares the same view, emphasizing that "ECOWAS took initiative when the whole world was bowing out, ... and they solved the problem."
+Owusu shared the same view, emphasizing that "ECOWAS took initiative when the whole world was bowing out [...] and they solved the problem."

-However, in order to ensure the future of the bloc, Owusu reckons ECOWAS has to undergo further reforms and produce strong leaders who are committed to the aspirations of the bloc.
+However, in order to ensure the future of the bloc, Owusu said ECOWAS has to undergo further reforms and produce strong leaders who are committed to the aspirations of the bloc.

 "Businesses would come to a halt.
 If ECOWAS doesn't exit, it means the borders are shut.
 You would need visas, and you have to go through a protracted customs procedure to get goods in and out," he warned.
 "I think that it is better with ECOWAS than without ECOWAS."